-If you’re a chiropractor, want to be one, are training to be one, or love someone who is, you should know about the extreme unfairness towards the profession that exists today.
+If you’re a chiropractor, or want to become one, you should know about the extreme unfairness towards the profession that exists today.
 Chiropractors are treated horribly under student loan rules.

-To top it off, their higher earning MD peers have access to a massive loophole in the student loan rules that chiropractors do not.
-This will result in chiropractors paying hundreds of thousands of dollars more on their student loans than physicians making three times their salaries.
+To top it off, their higher-earning MD peers have access to a massive loophole in the student loan rules that chiropractors do not.
+This will result in chiropractors paying hundreds of thousands of dollars more on their student loans than health care practitioners making three times their salaries.

 Chiropractors’ Student Loan Balances Are Among the Highest of Any Profession

 In the absence of any market imposed restraint on the cost of tuition, it grows steadily higher each year.
-The fact that there aren’t really any low cost state funded programs adds fuel to the fire.
+The fact there aren’t really any low cost state funded programs adds fuel to the fire.
 If there’s money to be made, why wouldn’t the schools keep raising the prices until people stop paying them?
 Administrators, faculty, lenders, and in some cases private shareholders have an incentive to mislead you about the return on a chiropractic education or at least not give you the full unvarnished picture.
 If they did, many would lose their jobs or their investments.

 Hence, most chiropractors start off with a crushing debt load.
 Unfortunately, I have far more serious evidence that chiropractors are treated horribly under student loan rules.